Ab-Externo MicroShunt vs. Trabeculectomy in Primary Open-Angle Glaucoma: 5-Year Safety Results from a Randomized, Multicenter Study

 Abstract

-Purpose: To compare the long-term safety of MicroShunt implantation with trabeculectomy in eyes with primary open-angle glaucoma (POAG).
+Purpose: To compare the long-term safety of MicroShunt implantation with trabeculectomy in eyes with primary open-angle glaucoma.

-Methods: This was a 3-year observational extension of a 2-year prospective randomized trial comparing clinical outcomes of MicroShunt implantation with trabeculectomy, both augmented with mitomycin C. Adverse events (AEs), intraocular pressure (IOP), and IOP-lowering medication use were recorded 36, 48, and 60 months after initial randomization.
+Methods: This trial compared clinical outcomes of MicroShunt implantation with trabeculectomy, both augmented with mitomycin C. Adverse events (AEs), intraocular pressure (IOP), and IOP-lowering medication use were recorded 36, 48, and 60 months after initial randomization.
 The primary outcome was the cumulative incidence of sight-threatening AEs.
 Secondary outcomes included all other AEs/complications, secondary interventions, and reductions in IOP and number of glaucoma medications.

-Results: The extension study enrolled 279 patients (217 MicroShunt, 62 trabeculectomy), with 256 (198 and 58, respectively) completing the month 60 visit.
-Rates of sight-threatening AEs were 2% (n=4) in the MicroShunt group and 0% in the trabeculectomy group, with one eye each in the MicroShunt group having central retinal artery occlusion, choroidal hemorrhage (following placement of a glaucoma drainage device), progressive endothelial cell loss, and pseudophakic bullous keratopathy.
-Only two of the four sight-threatening AEs in the MicroShunt group were deemed related to the study device or procedure.
+Results: Rates of sight-threatening AEs were 2% (n = 4) in the MicroShunt group and 0% in the trabeculectomy group, with 1 eye each in the MicroShunt group having central retinal artery occlusion, choroidal hemorrhage (after placement of a glaucoma drainage device), progressive endothelial cell loss, and pseudophakic bullous keratopathy.
+Only 2 of the 4 sight-threatening AEs in the MicroShunt group were deemed related to the study device or procedure.
 Four eyes in the MicroShunt group experienced device erosion through the conjunctiva.
-Increased IOP requiring treatment was more frequent (26% versus 8%, P=0.0017), whereas hypotony (3% versus 13%, P=0.038), epiretinal membrane formation (2% versus 8%; P=0.028), and blepharoptosis (4% versus 11%, P=0.048) were less frequent, in the MicroShunt group.
+Increased IOP requiring treatment was more frequent (26% vs. 8%, P = 0.0017), whereas hypotony (3% vs. 13%, P = 0.038), epiretinal membrane formation (2% vs. 8%; P = 0.028), and blepharoptosis (4% vs. 11%, P = 0.048) were less frequent in the MicroShunt group.
 Four patients in the trabeculectomy group required surgical revision for hypotony.
-Changes in endothelial cell density were similar in the MicroShunt (-19% ± 22%) and trabeculectomy (-19% ± 22%) groups, with a mean between-group difference of 0.1% (P=0.98).
-Mean ± SD IOP was reduced from 20.8 ± 4.9 mmHg at baseline to 14.2 ± 4.1 mmHg at month 60 in MicroShunt eyes (mean reduction, 5.5 mmHg [26%]) and from 20.1 ± 3.9 mmHg to 10.4 ± 3.7 mmHg in trabeculectomy eyes (mean reduction, 9.1 mmHg [45%]), with a between-group difference of -4.6 mmHg (P<0.0001).
+Changes in endothelial cell density were similar in the MicroShunt (-19% ± 22%) and trabeculectomy (-19% ± 22%) groups, with a mean between-group difference of 0.1% (P = 0.98).
+In the mean ± standard deviation, IOP was reduced from 20.8 ± 4.9 mmHg at baseline to 14.2 ± 4.1 mmHg at month 60 in MicroShunt eyes (mean reduction, 5.5 mmHg [26%]) and from 20.1 ± 3.9 mmHg to 10.4 ± 3.7 mmHg in trabeculectomy eyes (mean reduction, 9.1 mmHg [45%]), with a between-group difference of -4.6 mmHg (P < 0.0001).

-Keywords: Ab-Externo; Glaucoma; MicroShunt; Trabeculectomy.
+Keywords: Ab-externo; Glaucoma; MicroShunt; Trabeculectomy.

-Copyright © 2025.
-Published by Elsevier Inc.
+Copyright © 2025 American Academy of Ophthalmology.
+Published by Elsevier Inc. All rights reserved.